 Binghamton female known for beauty and bingo

-Theresa Yevchak cherished making others smile — and she had many methods of doing so.
+Theresa Yevchak cherished making others smile — and she had many methods.
 Her social and affectionate character delivered others cheer, told her sister, Sophie Raychel.
 Theresa also had an approachable demeanor and usually seemed excellent, Sophie stated, regularly wearing carefully styled hair and make-up.
-Theresa, who additionally went by using “Terry,” became liked by those who knew her for her Polish culinary specialties, her love of polka dancing, her devotion to the circle of relatives, and bingo, frequently triumphing the jackpot.
+Theresa, who additionally went by using “Terry,” became liked by those who knew her for her Polish culinary specialties, love of polka dancing, devotion to the circle of relatives, and bingo, frequently triumphing the jackpot.

 Theresa, an almost lifestyles-long Binghamton First Ward resident, died April 26.
 She became 88.

-“Always thinking about others, no longer herself — it’s how she changed into,” Sophie said.
+“Always thinking about others, no longer herself — it’s how she changed,” Sophie said.

 Polish Heaven